carapace-sh/carapace-bin/README.md

 > [!IMPORTANT]
-> Strong version shift in documentation while preparing for [v0.29](https://rsteube.github.io/carapace-bin/release_notes/v0.29.html)
+> Some parts in documentation (asciicasts) still need to be updated for changes made in [v0.29](https://rsteube.github.io/carapace-bin/release_notes/v0.29.html)

 # carapace-bin